House Log Production

 When logs dry, it is necessary for the core of the log to dry as well as the outside.
 Normally, when this happens, the logs check (crack).
 To control this checking, our logs are given a special 'kerf' cut which allows the core to dry at the same rate as the shell.
 The result?
 Very little checking and virtually no shrinkage.

-Also, in order to conserve the natural house log look, we provide a foam filler that can be applied to the kerf cuts in all the logs.
+to the kerf cuts in all the logs.
 An average-sized log home can be filled in approximately 1 1/2 hours.
 After the foam is applied, most people can't tell that there was ever a cut in the log.

 Calculate the